Mental performancefor the kid whosehead gets in theway of his game.

 The core.

-The first twelve weeks.
+The first three months.
 Awareness, then tools, then integration.
 The arc every athlete walks first.

 You can't fix what you can't see.